tho068/novamar-docs/docs/uvcam/software.md

 The files are organized into year/month/date/(movies/pictures)

-## Program settings
+## Options

-The program settings allow users to change the COM ports used for the different peripherals.
-The default configuration should work out of the box.
+The options window is used to configure the COM ports to the pressure sensor, lights and GPS.
+The IP address of the camera is also configured here.

+All the required settings should be correctly configured upon installation of the software.

+The following settings should work:

+1. GPS - COM5
+2. Lights - COM2
+3. Pressure sensor - COM3
+4. Camera ip address -

+The options window is accessed from the top menu.
+To open the window, click edit and options.
+These buttons are located in the top menu.